playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 > But hey!
 Wait a minute!
 Even though the `shouldRender` timing mismatch is still there, the background is being applied all the same!
 Why is the `useEffect` timing mismatch not causing the bug we were experiencing before?

 Well, that's because we eliminated the usage of `useEffect` entirely in this example!
-Because the callback function is running only once `ref` is available, we can know for certain that `.current` _will_ be present and because of that, we can assign property values and more inside said callback!
+Because the callback function is running only once `ref` is available, we can know for certain that `.current` _will_ be present, and because of that, we can assign property values and more inside said callback!

 > But I also need to pass that `ref` to other parts of the codebase!
-I can't pass the function itself, that's just a function - not a ref!
+I can't pass the function itself; that's just a function - not a ref!

 That's true.
-However, you _can_ combine the two behaviors to make a callback that _also_ stores it's data inside of a `useRef` (so that you can use that reference later).
+However, you _can_ combine the two behaviors to make a callback that _also_ stores its data inside a `useRef` (so you can use that reference later).

 ```jsx
   const elRef = React.useRef();